What is a "normal" heart rate for your cat? How long are cats pregnant for? Does a body temperature of 102.5 F mean that your cat has a fever?

 03 of 05

+A normal cat heart rate is 120 to 140 beats per minute.
 When stressed, heart rates will increase.
-This will normalize as the cat calms down in healthy animals.
-Cats that suffer from heart conditions (cardiomyopathy) or diseases such as hyperthyroidism will have increased heart rates -- over 200 beats per minute in some cases.
+If the cat is healthy, this will normalize once a cat calms down.
+Cats that suffer from heart disease, heart conditions (cardiomyopathy), or other diseases such as hyperthyroidism can have increased heart rates of 200 beats per minute in some cases.

 04 of 05